-(5)(A) The Attorney General may, except as provided in subparagraph (B) or in section 1184(f) of this title, in his discretion parole into the United States temporarily under such conditions as he may prescribe only on a case-by-case basis for urgent humanitarian reasons or significant public benefit any alien applying for admission to the United States, but such parole of such alien shall not be regarded as an admission of the alien and when the purposes of such parole shall, i have been ser
+(5)(A) The Attorney General may, except as provided in subparagraph (B) or in section 1184(f) of this title, in his discretion parole into the United States temporarily under such conditions as he may prescribe only on a case-by-case basis for urgent humanitarian reasons or significant public benefit any alien applying for admission to the United States, but such parole of such alien shall not be regarded as an admission of the alien and when the purposes of such (7) The pr (other than p alien who sha Northern Ma Islands of the the continent the jurisdicti General shal procedure for States of the alien describ mission to t removed in t this title.

-(8) Upon of foreign ge tendants, sei admitted in i the United S this section and (7)(B) of (9), (10)§ 601(d)(2)(A (11) The for humanits when it is application o section in th permanent abroad volur and who is c as a returni title and in adjustment immigrant u than paragr aged, induc individual w alien's spous individual) t law.
+(8) Upon of foreign go tendants, sei admitted in i the United S this section and (7)(B) of (9), (10) § 601(d)(2)(A (11) The for humanits when it is application o section in th permanent abroad volur and who is c as a returni title and in adjustment immigrant u than paragr aged, induc individual w alien's spous individual) t law.